gofynd/fyx/docs/index.rst

 Pilote
 ======

-pilote will solve your issues of integrating different delivery partneres to your project.
+pilote will solve your issues of integrating different delivery partneres to your project with one go.
+Does not it sound cool..!!

 Look how easy it is to use:
    To come